Electric-assisted bicycles and other micromobility devices have enormous potential to decarbonise our cities

 We are working with all levels of government to develop sensible policy and legislations for e-bike batteries, amend road rules, and establish education programs across the state.
 We want e-mobility to reach its full potential while keeping riders and other road users safe.

-Following detailed consultation with a range of industry, advocacy and council stakeholders, Bicycle NSW drafted a Position Statement on E-Bike Regulation to guide our advocacy.
+Bicycle NSW engaged in detailed consultation with a range of industry, advocacy and council stakeholders to guide our advocacy for e-bikes.
 This work informed our detailed response to the Parliamentary Inquiry into the use of e-scooters, e-bikes and related mobility options in August 2024.
 We made 24 recommendations to NSW Government.
 The overarching message?
 The #bikeboom must not be put back in the box.
 Changes to the regulatory framework must aim to expand the industry and enable more riders, of all ages, abilities and socio-economic backgrounds, to use micromobility on the road to Net Zero.
 Read our submission here.

 Bicycle NSW also made a submission in collaboration with WeRide to the National EV Strategy, advocating for the explicit inclusion of e-bike, e-cargo bikes and emerging forms of micromobility.